 With today’s hectic lifestyles, sleep is always the first thing people compromise in an effort to get everything done.

 The top strategy to help you get a good night’s sleep is simply to make time to sleep and stick to a sleep routine by going to bed and waking up at the same time every day, including weekends.
 Not only does this help you feel better, but it also keeps your own body’s circadian rhythm, your body clock, in time.

 - Turn off devices, including the television, an hour before you go to bed.
 The blue light emitted from devices tells the brain that it’s time to be alert and awake

 - Try taking a hot bath, or use relaxation techniques before you go to bed

 - Your bedroom is a place for resting, try to keep it quiet, cool and dark

 - Avoid caffeine and nicotine which are both stimulants and can interfere with your sleep patterns.
-As the effects of caffeine can last up to eight hours, try not to have any caffeinated soda, coffee, tea or chocolate within the eight hour period before you go to bed
+As the effects of caffeine can last up to eight hours, try not to have any caffeinated soda, coffee, tea or chocolate within the eight-hour period before you go to bed

-- Eating before bedtime is a controversial topic, but a general rule of thumb is not to have a large, heavy meal in the couple of hours before bedtime, however a light snack is okay
+- Eating before bedtime is a controversial topic, but a general rule of thumb is not to have a large, heavy meal in a couple of hours before bedtime, however a light snack is okay

 What about power naps?